busse/bha/curriculum/index.md

 title: Curriculum
 ---

+_Last Updated: April 23, 2020_

+This page will be updated going in to Week 3 as assignments are planned out in Trello.
+Until then, the [Schedule](/schedule) page is the best place to get an understanding of what we're working on.

 # Spring/Summer 2020: April 13 - June 12

-# Bridge House Academy Grounds Survey
+- Bridge House Academy Grounds Survey

-# Kinesthetic Activities
+- Kinesthetic Activities

-# Foreign Language
+- Foreign Language

-# Journaling / Reflection
+- Journaling / Reflection

-# Physical Education
+- Physical Education

-# Nutrition
+- Nutrition

+- ...

 ## Public School Assignments

-# Edflix
+- Edflix

-# MP3 Recovery
+- MP3 Recovery

-# HS Credit Assignments
+- HS Credit Assignments